Breakfast 30 mins

 • Oil-free: Instead of coconut oil, try applesauce or nut/seed butter.

-• Different dried fruit: You can swap or add in lots of other dried fruits like chopped dates, apricots, raisins, dried blueberries or cherries, and so much more!
+• Different dried fruit: You can swap or add in lots of other dried fruits like chopped dates, golden, raisins, apricots, regular raisins, dried blueberries, unsweetened coconut flakes or cherries, and so much more!

-• Nut-free: You can use just seeds if you prefer like pepitas or sunflower seeds
+• Nut-free: You can use just seeds if you prefer like pepitas (pumpkin seeds) or sunflower seeds

 • Gluten-free: Use certified gluten-free old-fashioned oats